Notice of Pre-AIA or AIA Status

 The state of the art:

 As the prior art does not teach working examples of methods of stimulating NK cell expansion using internally gelated cells displaying membrane-bound proteins, these aspects must be shown to a reasonable extent so that one of the ordinary skill in the art would be able to practice the invention without any undue burden being on such an artisan, such as to determine which one or membrane bound proteins each or collectively stimulate expansion in combination with which internally gelated cell types, if possible at all.
-Similarly, because the prior art does not disclose methods using cells not selected from tumor cells, infected cells, or hematopoietic stem cell-lineage immune cells, these aspects must be shown to a reasonable extent so that one of the ordinary skills in the art would be able to practice the invention over the full scope of the claims without any undue burden being on such an artisan, such as wherein the internally gelated cell is a prokaryotic cell comprising a cell wall.
+Similarly, because the prior art does not disclose methods using cells not selected from either tumor cells and/or virally-infected cells or hematopoietic stem cell-lineage immune cells, these aspects must be shown to a reasonable extent so that one of the ordinary skills in the art would be able to practice the invention over the full scope of the claims without any undue burden being on such an artisan, such as wherein the internally gelated cell is a prokaryotic cell comprising a cell wall.

 The amount of direction and guidance and working examples provided by Applicant: